tjboise/Damage_Density/README.md

-### This repository contains how to process an IR image
+### This repository includes some methods to process images or videos from IR camera.

+---

 1. **IRvideo**: This file folder is mainly used to process videos🌵
 2. **IRimage**: This file folder is mainly used to process images.